jmeckley/webforms-ioc/readme.txt

 In this particular design we are trying to use a 1:1 mapping of views to presenters.
 That may not always be the case, but it should be the goal to keep the focus on single responsilbity and logical enacapsulation.

+/*Before Running*/
+Setup database.
+1. connect to your local database you may need to update the connection strings in the WebApi and WebApplication projects
+2. execute the init_database.sql script